 In 1974, the research division responsible for Hemi-Sync® became The Monroe Institute, a non-profit education & research organization committed to exploring and developing consciousness through meditation, lucid dreaming, astral projection, and sound technology.

 The Institute has conducted countless classes, seminars, and studies illuminating the vast array of conscious experience with the application of Hemi-Sync®.
 They are now offering a variety of enlightening programs that focus on unique facets of consciousness expansion, ranging from online courses to week-long retreats.
 Some of the available programs include:

 - Energy Medicine Courses

 - And many more…

 The most notable program offered at the Institute is Robert Monroe’s original workshop, known as the Gateway Voyage® Program.
-This unprecedented expedition into the vast expanse of non-physical dimensions is The Monroe Institute’s flagship program, and offers comprehensive guidance through direct experiences of altered perception.
+This unprecedented expedition into the vast expanse of non-physical dimensions is The Monroe Institute’s flagship program and offers comprehensive guidance through direct experiences of altered perception.
 In the Gateway Voyage, core principles and powerful techniques are integrated with brainwave entrainment exercises to build a solid foundation for advanced consciousness exploration.

 Robert Monroe went on to write a total of 3 influential books on out of body experiences before passing away at the age of 79.
 He wrote his last book, ‘Ultimate Journey‘ in 1994, a year before his passing.
-Robert’s extensive research will lay the foundation for the uncharted discoveries of countless successors in the field consciousness exploration, greatly expanding our understanding of perception and reality.
-The Monroe Institute has been in operation for over 40 years, and continues to carry on the legacy of Monroe’s work.
+Robert’s extensive research will lay the foundation for the uncharted discoveries of countless successors in the field of consciousness exploration, greatly expanding our understanding of perception and reality.
+The Monroe Institute has been in operation for over 40 years and continues to carry on the legacy of Monroe’s work.